Gary Lucas: Jeff Buckley/Gods and Monsters

-In 1989 Lucas formed his band Gods and Monsters.
-He took the name from a line from the film Bride of Frankenstein: “To a new world of gods and monsters!”
-Originally an all instrumental jazz ensemble featuring two bass players, Lucas began writing songs and inviting singers to perform at an ad hoc basis in 1990.
-Lucas first met Jeff Buckley in New York at the 1991 Tim Buckley tribute concert, mounted by producer Hal Willner at St. Anne's Church in Brooklyn.
-Jeff Buckley stayed in New York and joined Lucas's band, Gods and Monsters.
-Lucas composed solo guitar instrumentals for "Rise Up to Be" and "And You Will", which later became the musical templates for "Grace" and "Mojo Pin", which Lucas co-wrote with Buckley for his popular and critically acclaimed album Grace.
+In 1989, Lucas formed his band Gods and Monsters.
+He took the name from a line from the film Bride of Frankenstein: "To a new world of gods and monsters!"
+Originally an instrumental ensemble featuring two bass players, Lucas began writing songs and inviting singers to perform at an ad hoc basis in 1990.
+Lucas first met Jeff Buckley in New York at his father's, Tim Buckley’s, 1991 tribute concert, mounted by producer Hal Willner at St. Anne's Church in Brooklyn.
+Buckley stayed in New York and joined Gods and Monsters.
+Lucas composed solo guitar instrumentals for "Rise Up to Be" and "And You Will", which later became the musical templates for "Grace" and "Mojo Pin", which Lucas co-wrote with Buckley for his album, Grace.
 Early collaborations can also be heard on the Jeff Buckley and Gary Lucas album Songs to No One, which charted internationally with worldwide sales approaching 100,000.
-In the film Greetings from Tim Buckley] (2013), Penn Badgely plays Buckley, and Tony Award winner Frank Wood plays Gary Lucas.
+In the film Greetings from Tim Buckley (2013), Penn Badgely plays Buckley, and Tony Award winner Frank Wood plays Gary Lucas.

-In May 2011, Lucas released a new studio album with Gods and Monsters, entitled The Ordeal of Civility.
+In May 2011, Lucas released a new studio album with Gods and Monsters, titled The Ordeal of Civility.
 Gods and Monsters celebrated their 25th anniversary in June 2014 with a special performance at (Le) Poisson Rouge.

 Early in 2018, Lucas performed a special concert of the dozen songs he co-wrote with Jeff Buckley.
 He performed with Jolene Grunberg and other singers, was accompanied by the 65-piece Metropole Orchestra at the Paradiso Amsterdam, and the show was produced by Co de Kloet.

 In the fall of 2019, Lucas released The Complete Jeff Buckley and Gary Lucas Songbook (Esordisco) with Italian singer The Niro (Davide Combusti).
 The album was recorded in Rome at the end of 2018 and featured new studio versions of all 12 songs co-written by Jeff Buckley and Gary Lucas including five never before officially released.
 By Christmas that year, the album was voted Best Album of 2019 by Classic Rock Magazine Italia.

 Lucas has continued to operate Gods and Monsters on and off since 1989.
-Their last studio album was 2012's The Ordeal of Civility, which was produced by Talking Heads’ Jerry Harrison, who was also a group member for several years.
+Their last studio album was 2012's The Ordeal of Civility, which was produced by Jerry Harrison, who was also a group member for several years.
 The lineup also features Ernie Brooks (The Modern Lovers) on bass, Billy Ficca (Television) on drums, and Jason Candler (Hungry March Band) on saxophone.
 The full lineup has performed in St. Petersburg, Moscow, and Austin Texas.